jelias/sketch-upload/README.md

 All of my plugins for sketch, including but not limited to plugins I have forked and edited.

+> I have moved the plugins to their own repo's for versioning, issues, and organization purposes.
+I dont know what I was thinking.

 # [Upload](https://github.com/jelias/sketch-plugins/tree/master/sketch-upload)

 A simple plugin for designers.
 Upload the selected artboard or slice to Cloud App with a simple shortcut: `⇧⌘U`